gxshub/spring-cloud-kafka/README.md

 ```

 #### Kafka Topic Data
-Sometimes you may want to clean up data in the Kafka topcis.
+Sometimes you may want to clean up data in the Kafka topics.
 For this purpose, in Linux/MacOS, delete the folders `/tmp/zookeeper`, `/tmp/kafka-log` and `/tmp/kafka-streams`; and in Windows, delete `C:\kakfa\.dataDirzookeeper` and `C:\kakfa\.kakfa-log`.